-The public back-and-forth between District 181’s teachers and board regarding labor negotiations began with a bunch of blue t-shirts in August and it ended Monday night at Elm School with only a few comments.
+The public back-and-forth between District 181’s teachers and board regarding labor negotiations began with and it ended Monday night at with only a few comments.

 Eleven days after it was announced that the District 181 Board of Education had reached an agreement with the Hinsdale-Clarendon Hills Teachers’ Association on a new contract, the board unanimously approved a three-year deal containing a base-salary freeze for teachers during the current school year.
 The contract was ratified by the teachers last week, according to HCHTA President Justin Horne.